nearform-actions/optic-release-automation-action/README.md

         with:
           node-version: 16

-      - name: build the project
+      - name: build the project when the PR is being opened
         if: ${{ github.event_name == 'workflow_dispatch' }}
         run: |
           npm install